HussainAhmad05/Smart_HPA/INSTALL.md

 Smart HPA and Load Generating Tool (i.e., Locust) are hosted on a local machine, featuring an Intel Corei7 2.60GHz CPU and 16GB RAM.
 Smart HPA is connected to the application running on AWS EKS through the AWS command-line interface.

+### Setting up the Python Environment

+To begin, ensure that you have installed all the dependencies specified at the beginning of the "Microservice Capacity Analyzer" script.
+Additionally, place the knowledge base and all other Microservice Manager scripts in the same directory as the "Microservice Capacity Analyzer" script.
+Alternatively, you can edit the directory paths within the scripts to match your specific directory structure.

 # Setup Steps for Smart HPA